 With marketing automation technology, you’re empowered to communicate in a way that makes your audience feel known.

-Vivian Swertinski, Senior Manager of Strategic Services at Higher Logic, has over 25 years’ experience helping customers leverage technology and strategy to achieve outstanding results.
+Vivian Swertinski, former Senior Manager of Strategic Services at Higher Logic, has over 25 years’ experience helping customers leverage technology and strategy to achieve outstanding results.
 She is known for helping organizations turn engagement challenges into engagement success stories.
-During her 7 years at Higher Logic, Vivian has delighted in helping customers achieve operational efficiencies and increase annual revenues.
+Vivian has delighted in helping customers achieve operational efficiencies and increase annual revenues.

 Suggested Higher Logic Posts